What Is a Solar Tube?

 Can a solar tube provide light after sunset?

 Some solar tubes do not create light.
-However, many solar tubes have small solar-powered LED lights installed that will gather power during the day that can provide light at night.
+However, many solar tubes have small solar-powered LED lights installed that gather power during the day to provide light at night.

 How does the performance of a solar tube change with different weather conditions?